Optimal Stopping Methodology for the Secretary Problem with Random Queries: Simplified Form of the Optimal Components

-Theorem\,\ref{th:1} offers explicit formulas for the optimum version of all search components.
+Theorem\,\ref{th:1} offers explicit formulas for the optimal version of all search components.
 We recall that in the existing literature, querying and final stopping are defined in terms of very simple rules involving thresholds.
 For this reason in this section our goal is to develop similar rules for our search strategy.
 The next lemma identifies certain key monotonicity properties of the sequences introduced in Theorem\,\ref{th:1} that will help us achieve this goal.

-\begin{lemma} For each fixed $t$ the two sequences $\{\A_t^k\}$ and $\{\U_t^k\}$ are decreasing in $k$, while for each fixed $k$ we have $\{\A_t^k\}$ decreasing and $\{\U_t^k\}$ increasing in $t$.
-Finally, at the two end points we experience $\A_n^k\leq\U_n^{k+1}$ and $\A_0^k\geq\U_0^{k+1}$. \end{lemma} \begin{proof} With the help of this lemma we will be able to produce simpler versions of the optimum components.
+\begin{lemma} For fixed $t$ the two sequences $\{\A_t^k\}$ and $\{\U_t^k\}$ are decreasing in $k$, while for fixed $k$ we have $\{\A_t^k\}$ decreasing and $\{\U_t^k\}$ increasing in $t$.
+Finally, at the two end points we observe $\A_n^k\leq\U_n^{k+1}$ and $\A_0^k\geq\U_0^{k+1}$. \end{lemma} \begin{proof} With the help of this lemma we will be able to produce simpler versions of the optimal components.
 We can find the complete proof in the Appendix. \end{proof}

-Let us use the results of Lemma\,\ref{lem:3} to study \eqref{eq:th1-4} and \eqref{eq:th1-5}.
-We observe that \eqref{eq:th1-4} can be true only if $z_t=1$.
-Under this assumption and because of the increase of $\{\U_t^{k+1}\}$ and decrease of $\{\A_t^k\}$ with respect to $t$, combined with their corresponding values at the two end points $t=0,n$, we understand that there exists a time threshold $r_k$ such that $\U_t^{k+1}\geq\A_t^k$ for $t\geq r_k$ while the inequality is reversed for $t<r_k$.
-The threshold $r_k$ can be identified before hand by comparing the terms of the two deterministic sequences $\{\U_t^{k+1}\},\{\A_t^k\}$.
+Let us use the results of Lemma\,\ref{lem:3} to examine \eqref{eq:th1-4} and \eqref{eq:th1-5}.
+We note that \eqref{eq:th1-4} can be true only if $z_t=1$.
+Under this assumption and because of the increase of $\{\U_t^{k}\}$ and decrease of $\{\A_t^{k-1}\}$ with respect to $t$, combined with their corresponding values at the two end points $t=0,n$, we understand that there exists a time threshold $r_k$ such that $\U_t^{k}\geq\A_t^{k-1}$ for $t\geq r_k$ while the inequality is reversed for $t<r_k$.
+The threshold $r_k$ can be identified beforehand by comparing the terms of the two deterministic sequences $\{\U_t^{k}\},\{\A_t^{k-1}\}$.
 With the help of $r_k$ we can then equivalently write $\T_k$ as follows

 namely, we make the $k$-th query the first time after the previous querying time $\T_{k-1}$, but no sooner than the time threshold $r_k$, we encounter $z_t=1$.
-Similar conclusion applies to the final time $\Tf$ where the corresponding threshold is $r_{\rm f}=r_{K+1}$.
+A similar conclusion applies to the final time $\Tf$ where the corresponding threshold is $r_{\rm f}=r_{K+1}$.